Welcome to CCL Community’s Page on Diversity & Inclusion at CCL

 Diversity & Inclusion Action Team

-A new affinity team that brings together people from all walks of life to listen and learn about diversity and inclusion initiatives through speakers, workshops, discussions, and taking actionable steps, was created in 2023.
+A new affinity team was created in 2023 to foster community and bring together people from all walks of life and political leanings.
+At each team meeting, members learn about a different diversity and inclusion topic through programs and workshops.

 Spanish-Language Info Sessions